adamisom/clipforge/docs/PHASE_3_IMPLEMENTATION_PLAN.md

 - Select screen source → shows webcam preview + countdown
 - Recording indicator shows both "Screen" + "Webcam" active
 - Stop → both recordings saved

+**⚠️ Note:** Simultaneous recordings may have slightly different durations (±0.1s) due to MediaRecorder timing.
+Use recording timer as source of truth for both clips, not individual blob durations.
+Also add error handling for permission denials and stream failures.

 ---